Non-small cell lung cancer

 Plasma levels of EGFR inhibitors are subject to factors influencing absorption and metabolism:

-Cigarette smoking reduces drug plasma concentrations.
+Cigarette smoking reduces erlotinib plasma concentrations.

 Erlotinib is primarily metabolized by cytochrome P450 3A4 (CYP3A4) and to a lesser extent by CYP1A2 (see